AllTheMods/Server-Scripts/README.md

    These scripts will fetch the appropriate Forge installer and install it.
 This will also install Mojang's distribution-restricted Minecraft binary and the required libraries.

    After Forge/Minecraft are installed, the same script will act as a launcher to start the server, with an auto-restart-after-crash feature as well.
+(No need for a separate "install" script).
+It's also adaptable to smoothly transition to new versions of Forge *even on existing servers that have already been setup*.
+If the installed Forge version is different from what's supplied in the settings.cfg, the script will remove the old Forge and re-download and install the version specified.
+The script also performs *many* basic checks such as looking for a valid Java version installed and checking that EULA.txt has been updated.

    All relevant settings are in the easily accessible "settings.cfg" file; Modpack creators can specify their pack's Minecraft and Forge versions, and server operators can specify JVM args and RAM allocation as desired.